ikstream/owrtconfig/README.md

  by itself.
 However we still have to wait...
 * As a result of an unfound bug in my `expect` script `_flash_*_via_telnet` just uses `_flash_*_via_ssh` in the end, to simplify my life.
-* Sometimes OpenWrt sucks, or my devices are overall a pit full of shit!
- They have problems after a power cycle, or... *hehe* this is funny: Once, after flashing OpenWrt over OpenWrt and rebooting, there where no files available under `'/'`.
  Yeah funny things like this, which the script can not determine, and will cause it to fail.
 This is robbing your nervs while testing.
  Most of the time there are no minor problems, but sometimes you just